abnergalvez/timezone/readme.md

 # Timezone Select Form Builder

-This is a helper function that creates a select menu including timezones in human-readable format.
+This is a copy of https://github.com/camroncade/timezone,  helper function that creates a select menu including timezones in human-readable format.
 Each underlying key is the php-friendly name for the timezone, making it easy to immediately store and use them.
 The array of timezones and their underlying keys were taken from the repository by [tamaspap](https://github.com/tamaspap/timezones).

 ## Installation

 Recommended installation of this package is through composer.
 Include the following in your project's `composer.json` file:

     "require": {
-    	"camroncade/timezone": "0.1"
+    	"abnergalvez/timezone": "0.1"
     }

 Next, update Composer from the Terminal: